 What equipment do you need?

-Any modern digital camera manufactured in the last several years is capable of taking excellent photos of wildlife and you do not need to buy the most expensive camera in order to take good pictures of your safari.
+Any modern digital camera manufactured in the last several years is capable of taking excellent photos of wildlife and you do not need to buy the most expensive camera in order to take good pictures of your African safari holiday.
 Getting good pictures is far more about thinking carefully about composition and using some of the techniques outlined below, than spending a small fortune on the latest top of the range camera.

 Each person should ideally have their own pair of binoculars as they are essential to see the birds and animals in the distance.
 The best size is 8/10 x 40 and, again, they don’t need to be the most expensive top of the range binoculars.

-Equipment List for Safaris
+Equipment List for Safari Holidays

 - Telephoto lenses (ideally covering 24-100mm and 200-400mm range)